Hosting on Linux

 • REQUEST_TIMEOUT_SECONDS (Default: 5): Sets the timeout duration in seconds for API requests.
 A value of -1 allows requests to run indefinitely.

 • ALLOWED_ORIGINS: Configures Cross-Origin Resource Sharing (CORS) by specifying allowed origin URLs.
 Separate multiple URLs with commas.
-Use * or all to allow requests from any origin.
+Use * or "all" to allow requests from any origin.

 • HTTP_PORTS: Defines the HTTP ports the container exposes.
-This should match the port mapping using -p flag (e.g., 8080).
+This should match the port mapping using the -p flag (e.g., 8080).
 Separate multiple ports with a semicolon (;).

 • HTTPS_PORTS: Defines the HTTPS ports the container exposes.
-This should match the port mapping using -p flag (e.g., 8081).
+This should match the port mapping using the -p flag (e.g., 8081).
 Separate multiple ports with a semicolon (;).

 • IronSecureDoc_LicenseKey (Required): Sets the IronSecureDoc license key.
 Important: Do not share this value publicly.